 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Allianz SE (ALIZY, ALIZF)

-/EIN News/ -- LOS ANGELES, Feb.
-23, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming April 3, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Allianz SE (“Allianz” or the “Company”) (OTC: ALIZY, ALIZF) securities between March 9, 2018 and May 17, 2022, inclusive (the “Class Period”).
+LOS ANGELES, March 01, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming April 3, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Allianz SE ("Allianz" or the "Company") ALIZYALIZF)) securities between March 9, 2018 and May 17, 2022, inclusive (the "Class Period").

 If you suffered a loss on your Allianz investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/allianz-se/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.